peterhj/liboperator/README.md

 - random initialization of the parameter
 - forward computation of the operator's underlying function
 - backward propagation to compute gradients
-- R-forward and R-backward propagation to compute Jacobian- and Hessian-vector products
+- R-forward and R-backward propagation to compute directional gradients (useful for Jacobian- and Hessian-vector products)

 ### I/O